The next Watershed Resiliency and Restoration Program (WRRP) application submission deadlines are:

 The objective of the Watershed Resiliency and Restoration Program Prioritization project was to identify priority watersheds for allocation of program resources using an objective and scientifically rigorous approach.
 The Summary Report provides a description of the methodology used to identify priority areas.
 Contact program staff for the full report.

-There have been three rounds of grant approvals through the WRRP.
+There have been four rounds of grant approvals through the WRRP.
 Below are grant approval fact sheets that list grant recipients, grant totals and a description of approved projects.

 Municipal Needs Assessment

 Conservation of critical watershed functions is a key element of the WRRP, which will be achieved in part by promoting the "Stepping Back from the Water" guidebook as a tool to be used by municipalities when making decisions about new developments near waterbodies.